 Assess heart rate and blood pressure to rule out hypovolaemic shock secondary to significant and prolonged epistaxis.

-If you are concerned about any of these ABCDs call for help and treat according.
+If you are concerned call for senior help.

 While you are assessing the ABCDs, have the patient apply pressure to their nose in order to tamponade the bleeding.
 Make sure they are holding very firmly in the correct location (on the border of the nasal bone).
 It may be worthwhile to demonstrate the location and pressure to ensure correct technique.